Keys to Spiritual Progress: A Checklist

 Meditation is the most effective way to spiritualize your consciousness.
 Never allow anything to discourage you from seeking God through the daily discipline of meditation — it is your most important engagement.
 Meditation centralizes all the energy in the brain, and destroys all the seeds of past bad habits.
 Through the practice of regular, right meditation, you can conquer all tendencies that retard your spiritual progress.

 Always meditate with devotion.
-Never be satisfied until you see unmistakable signs of a divine response, and at the same time never allow yourself to become discouraged.
+Never be satisfied until you experience a divine response, and at the same time never allow yourself to become discouraged.
 The joy born of meditation is an indication that God has replied to your devotion, prayers, and mental whispers.

 5. Forsake all attachments.

-The way to spiritual progress lies in always making the effort to forsake sense attachments.
+The way to spiritual progress lies in making the effort to forsake all sense attachments.
 Sense-attachment is unbecoming to the soul, inasmuch as it tries to satisfy your need for everlasting soul happiness with evanescent sense-pleasures.
+The more you cater to the flesh, the more subject you become to other sense temptations.
 You are more than a civilized animal.
-Your rational faculties have a deeper purpose than keeping the body well fed and well clothed.
-The more you cater to the flesh, the more subject you become to other sense temptations.
+Your rational faculties have a deeper purpose than keeping the body well-fed and well-clothed.

 6. Devotion and mental whispers